euctrl-pru/website/references/methodology/unimpeded_taxi-out_time.md

 quartile (bottom bar of each rectangle), third quartile (top bar) and the median (medium line) is depicted for each level of congestion.

-{% image saturationlevel.jpg alt="Congestion level vs. saturation level" %}
+{% img saturationlevel.jpg alt:"Congestion level vs. saturation level" title:"Congestion level vs. saturation level" %}

 As shown in this figure, as soon as a certain level of congestion is reached (at the inflection point of the curve), the actual taxi-out time increases linearly